dreamhartley/ComfyUI_show_seed/README.md

 ## Usage

-1. Find the node under the "image" category as "Save Image(show seed)"
+1. Find the node as "Show Seed"
-2. Connect your image output to this node
+2. Connect your image output to this node's image input
-3. Set your desired filename prefix
+3. Connect the image output to a Save Image node
-4. The node will save your image and display the seed used in generation
+4. Connect the seed_info output to a Text node to display the seed value

 ## Example Workflow

 ![Example Workflow](example/workflow.png)

+The node works as a pass-through for image data while extracting the seed information:
+- Input image → Show Seed → Save Image node
+- Show Seed (seed_info) → Text node

+## Node Outputs

+- **images**: Original image data (connect to Save Image node)
+- **seed_info**: Extracted seed value (connect to Text node)

 ## License